aarontran/hyades/README.md

 Both can be disabled if you don't want/need them, but you'll have to tinker with the source code.

+To set up a simulation, you will need a "user input" file.
+An example such file is:

+    input/pcai.cc

-To run a simulation, edit the Makefile and do:
+To build a simulation executable, edit the Makefile to point to your user input file, choose your compiler flags, and do:

     make -j

+To run a simulation, do:

     ./hyades

 Some parts of the code are multi-threaded using OpenMP.
 You can tune the